The facts about constipation

 Finding relief

 Constipation can be uncomfortable.
-But with exercise and a good diet, a bout of constipation could be short-lived.
+But with exercise and a healthy diet, a bout of constipation could be short-lived.
 For longer, more persistent problems with constipation, you and your HCP will likely find a treatment that gets you back to normal again—whatever normal is for you.

 Article sources open article sources